franzesegiovanni/franka_ros_TUD/README.md

 The author of the repository wil not take any responsability in case of undesired behaviour of the repository.
 Please refer to the original one in case you were not directly asked to use this repository.

+## This repository was tested with libfranka --
+## The ros version is noetic
+## The Linux version is 20

 ## How to install the controller
 https://frankaemika.github.io/docs/installation_linux.html#building-the-ros-packages
 1. Be sure to have libfranka installed